-In addition to the switches, the DX18 also allows you to turn any Stick, trim or slider into a switch with assignable kick points.
+In addition to the switches, the DX18 also allows you to turn any Stick, trim or slider into a switch with assignable "kick" points.
 It is this flexibility that allows the Flap Stick to become a Landing Mode switch, automatically switching to Landing Mode when the Flap Stick is pulled down.

 All of the functions used in this guide and the template have a default value.
-The chosen values are at best, a rough estimate.
 The values have been included to make sure everything moves as soon as you load the template.
 The amount of movement or direction may not be correct or the direction may be backwards, but everything should move.
+But, if you follow the section on setting up the mechanicals, it will be close.